To help your cat become more comfortable with her carrier, follow these tips:

-- Instead, if you are desperate to get your cat into the carrier, toss a blanket over your cat, gently wrap her like a burrito – being careful not to pull the blanket too tight – and slide her into the carrier.
+- Instead, if you are desperate to get your cat into the carrier, toss a blanket over her, gently wrap her like a burrito – being careful not to pull the blanket too tight – and slide her into the carrier.
 It’s similar to swaddling a baby.

 Remember to line the bottom of the carrier.

-- Your cat prefers a soft, comfy place to site.
+- Your cat prefers a soft, comfy place to sit.

-- Try placing a blanket or towel in the bottom of the carrier and spray it with a feline facial pheromone, so the carrier is not so frightening to her.
+- Try placing a blanket or towel in the bottom of the carrier and spray it with a feline facial pheromone, (allowing at least 30 minutes for the spray to dissipate) so the carrier is not as frightening to her.

-- If you try too hard to get your cat into the carrier, your cat can get suspicious.
+- If you try too hard to get your cat into the carrier, she may get suspicious.

 - Instead, place treats, toys, or catnip in the carrier.